ne-bknn/nailed/README.md

 # nailed

-Launch OpenVPN on Apple Silicone Macs with private keys stored on Secure Enclave chip.
+Use Secure Enclave on M* Macs as a generic PKCS11 secure token.

 <img width="1820" height="918" alt="interface" src="https://github.com/user-attachments/assets/3f7c33d0-f154-44b2-a979-a6a63c5ee283" />